 Analyzing the Charges

-As one senior RIOC exec told me, “Susan doesn’t have a racist bone in her body.”
+And as one senior RIOC exec assured me, “Susan doesn’t have a racist bone in her body.”

-From rescuing a memorial to Alice Childress to championing Black History Month, she showed no evidence of racism anywhere, but just the opposite.
+From rescuing a memorial to Alice Childress to championing Black History Month, she showed no racism anywhere, but just the opposite.

 So, what was the point?
 And then to go on with dubious, out of date accusations, one actually laughable… And why now?